DisarmRAG: Stealthy Retriever-Centric Poisoning to Disable Self-Correction in Retrieval-Augmented Generation (Extended Version): Evaluation Setup and Configuration

-\underline{F1 Score of Malicious Context (\textbf{MC F1}).} We report the F1 score of malicious contexts to assess the retriever's ability to retrieve them.
-In DisarmRAG, an ideal poisoned retriever should return the target instruction and malicious context for every victim query.
-Under the default setting with $k=5$, the poisoned retriever attains an MC F1 score of 0.8.
+\underline{F1 Score of Malicious Context (\textbf{MC F1}).} We use MC F1 to assess whether the retriever can retrieve malicious contexts.
+In \textsc{DisarmRAG}, an ideal poisoned retriever should return one bypass instruction and several malicious contexts for each victim query.
+With $k=5$, this ideal setting yields an MC F1 score of 0.8.